-One of 14 daily-fee courses in the Tournament Players Club network, TPC Deere Run in Silvis, Illinois debuted as host of the John Deere Classic in 2000 to critical acclaim.
-And it remains one of the favorite courses among PGA TOUR players, even those not named Steve Stricker.
+(CBS Chicago) — One of the daily-fee courses in the Tournament Players Club network, TPC Deere Run in Silvis, Illinois debuted as host of the John Deere Classic in 2000 to critical acclaim.
+And it remains one of the favorite courses among PGA Tour players, even those not named Steve Stricker.

 “I rate the course a nine (out of 10), and that’s worth telling people about,” said Champions Tour player and sports broadcaster Peter Jacobsen when he saw the course shortly after it opened in 1999.